CRBT-Team/Website/static/markdown/blog/october-2021-changelog.md

+---
-# CRBT - October 2021 Update
+title: October 2021 Update
+description: More activities, better //translate, member join/leave logs and several API improvements!
+date: 2021-10-30
+---

 ## Added

 #### Activities

 I added more activities from Discord, make sure to try them out, they're a lot of fun!

 - `//lettertile`: Letter Time
 - `//watchtogether`: Watch Together (replaces YouTube Together)
 - `//wordsnacks`: Word Snacks
 - `//doodlecrew`: Doodle Crew

 #### Member logs

 I'm upgrading CRBT's logging features by adding join and leave logs, that are working similarly to other CRBT logs.

 - Use `//memberlogs <channel>` to enable member logs and define where they should be sent.
 - More logs will be added in the future!

 #### API Improvements

 - Added the /other/translate endpoint for translating text using Google Translate, with language detection, auto-correction and source/target language.
 - Added new private GET and POST requests for the CRBT database, for use by future CRBT-related projects (web dashboard? 👀).
 - Updated the /other/anime endpoint to use request queries instead of values in the path (/other/anime/{id} -> /other/anime?title={id}).

 #### Improved ()translate

 Using the new API endpoint, I've added several quality-of-life improvements to the `//translate` command:

 - Loads way faster
 - Less fail rates
 - Better language detection